 When it comes to living with asthma, it's easy to want to hide and present the best version of yourself — whatever that looks like for you.
 But what if you stopped hiding?
 That's something I've tried to improve in the last few years.

-That’s included using my inhaler out in the open or speaking up when I’m experiencing symptoms.
-Managing your asthma symptoms is important, but you need other tools to help you when the unexpected happens.
+That's included using my inhaler out in the open or speaking up when I'm experiencing symptoms.
+Managing your asthma symptoms is essential, but you need other tools to help you when the unexpected happens.

 I've only recently started following Jay, but I love his message.
 He's constantly posting positive content that resonates with me.
 His videos also make me stop and think about how I'm treating myself, ultimately revealing what's important.

 Am I being kind to myself?
 Am I being gentle with myself?
 His message is one of love, patience, discipline, and honesty.
-These are all things that have served me well in managing my asthma and overall health.
+These things have served me well in managing my asthma and overall health.
 A lot of the work he engages in helps me keep things in perspective.

 Sometimes having asthma can be discouraging, but that doesn't have to be the case.
 It's an opportunity to dig deeper, get creative about what works for you, and find the silver lining.
 Your perspective can either propel you forward or hold you back.